marklogic-community/corb2/README.md

     fn.insertBefore(fn.insertBefore(uris,0,uris.count),0,"batch\-ref")

-> Note: Do not use single quotes with in (adhoc) java script modules.
+> Note: Do not use single quotes with in (adhoc) JavaScript modules.
 If you must use a single quote, escape it with a quote (ex: ''text'')

 ### Encryption
 It is often required to protect the database connection string or password from unauthorized access.
 So, CoRB optionally supports encryption of the entire XCC URL or any parts of the XCC URL (if individually specified), such as XCC-PASSWORD.